-This report presents the results of a historic visual impact assessment (HVIA) carried out by South West Archaeology Ltd. on land adjacent to Barton Close, Filleigh, Devon, as part of the pre-planning submission for a proposed residential development.
+This report presents the results of a historic visual impact assessment (HVIA) carried out by South West Archaeology Ltd. on land adjacent to Filleigh Village Hall, Filleigh, Devon, as part of the pre-planning submission for a proposed residential development.
 The proposed development would take place within the grounds of the largely 18th century Castle Hill Estate, and within its Grade I Listed Registered Park and Garden.
 The park contains a number of designated and undesignated garden structures, with the Grade II Listed Palladian mansion at its centre.
-The site itself is situated on the boundary of the estate village of Filleigh which flanks the road between Swimbridge and South Molton.
+The site itself is situated on the boundary of the estate village of Filleigh.